 May being ragged and recycled U.S. yellow school buses, public transportation in India is quite comfortable, even frequently air-conditioned with many tickets can be booked online in advance or buy directly on the buses themselves.
 You’ll be surprised with Bollywood film soundtracks played at quite high volume or a passenger next to you falling asleep on your shoulder, leg or head at some times.
 Be prepared that you could be piled in together with other strangers and luggage with rather little comfort or safety.

 Also, on most routes you have choices between state-owned and private buses.
 The former are more reliable while the latter tend to be more comfortable.

 Auto-rickshaw is a traditional vehicle in India.
 It is a small motorized, three-wheeled cabin cycle that can be seen everywhere and used as a taxi in India.
 It is a must-try when traveling in India.
 Though the fares are generally controlled by the government, you may be overcharged due to your tourist appearance.
 It is better to ask a local for an estimate fare before hopping into a rickshaw.

 Traveling to India, you need to have a visa.
 Fortunately, with help from technology, you can relax at home while applying for an Indian eVisa following these 3 simple steps:

 1.Fill out the online application form.
 Personal and flight information need to be precious.

 2.Pay your service fee and Government fee online.
-Credit/Debit Card or Paypal mentioned in Payment Guidelines are all accepted.
+Credit/Debit Card mentioned in Payment Guidelines are all accepted.

-After finishing the payment, you will receive a confirmation email for your eVisa order and document requirement.
+After finishing the payment, you will receive a confirmation email for your eVisa order and document requirements.